Charlene Alexander, Ph.D.

 Assistant Vice President, Strategic Diversity Initiatives

 Scott Vignos joined Oregon State University in October 2015, served as Director of Strategic Initiatives in the Office of Institutional Diversity July 2016 to December 2018, and has served in his current position since January 2019.
+In this role, Scott works closely with the Vice President and Chief Diversity Officer to design and implement the Office of Institutional Diversity’s portfolio of university-wide diversity, equity and inclusion initiatives.
+Scott is responsible for assessing implementation of the university’s diversity strategic plan, coordinates the university’s Bias Incident Response Team, and serves on a variety of university committees and task forces.

 Scott has an enduring passion for justice through action.
 Scott practiced law in San Francisco at an international law firm and maintained a wide-ranging pro bono practice representing clients seeking asylum in the United States.
 During his legal training, he worked at the East Bay Community Law Center, representing low-income and formerly-incarcerated residents of Oakland and Alameda County, and as an advocate at the UC Davis Immigration Law Clinic, representing clients in all phases of removal and asylum proceedings.